steremma/digitRecognition/README.md

 It consists of 60.000 sample images and their respective labels.
 Each image shows a digit ranging from 0-9.

 <h2> Result </h2>
-The network is capable of correctly predicting more than 90% even on unknown data (image samples that were not used during training phase) when training with more than 20000 images.
+The network is capable of correctly predicting more than 90% (similarily to the serial version).
-This should take 5-10 minutes on any modern CPU.
+However training is now accerelated.
+Observations when running on NVIDIA GTX 750 showed a speed up of more than 10x (training in a matter of seconds as opposed to 5+ minutes needed for the serial version).

 <h2> How to use it </h2>
-Unfortunately my make file has gone missing (this project was developed at 2013, at the time i didnt even know what Git is).
-I will try to upload an easy to use makefile, until then anyone can manually compile and link everything, then supply the datasets as input args.
+Clone the project on a new directory, make sure the script "run.sh" is executable (for example you can run chmod u+x run.sh) and run it.